Char-Hunt/Projects-portfolio/README.md

 ## Task 1.
 Retrieve after hours failed login attempts

 Your team's on a mission to uncover those failed login attempts that decided to act up after business hours.
-To get the scoop, you're going to dive into the login activity data, specifically targeting unsuccessful attempts after the clock strikes 6:00 PM.
+To get the scoop, you're going to delve into the login activity data, specifically targeting unsuccessful attempts after the clock strikes 6:00 PM.

 The login_time column in the log_in_attempts table contains information revealing when these login attempts took place.
 Just remember, '18:00' marks the end of regular office hours.
 So, your SQL query would look something like this: